Wearables have made big strides in monitoring how stressed we are, and the likes of Garmin, Apple, Fitbit, and Google are all on board.

-"It takes a lot of specialized expertise in mathematics, signal processing, pattern recognition, and programming to get to the point where you are providing useful information to people," says Herman Bonner, communication specialist at Firstbeat, who are now owned by Garmin and powers stress tracking features in its watches.
+"It takes a lot of specialized expertise in mathematics, signal processing, pattern recognition, and programming to get to the point where you are providing useful information to people," says Herman Bonner, communication specialist at Firstbeat, which is now owned by Garmin and powers stress tracking features in its watches.

 Stress and guided breathing

-There are two main ways that those heart rate variability measurements are being used to measure or track stress.
-The first is related to offering an insight into people's mental wellbeing.
+There are two main ways that heart rate variability measurements are being used to measure or track stress.
+The first is related to offering insight into people's mental well-being.
 So this is the kind of stress you experience when you've maybe got a lot on your mind.

-We've seen it be used to track stress continuously through the day, producing a 'stress score' from 0-100 that gives you a clear idea if you are experiencing a stressful moment in your day.
+Many wearables will use this HRV data to produce a 'stress score' from 0-100 which gives you a clear idea if you are experiencing a stressful moment in your day.

 We have also seen the use of guided breathing exercises that lean on onboard heart rate monitors and HRV to help indicate when you've returned to a calmer state.